 Who: Most students take the required dissertation proposal seminar in the Department of Applied Statistics, Social Science, and Humanities, which normally is offered in the spring semester, though you are also able to take the seminar in the department of your area of specialization.

-Your dissertation advisor will guide you as you write your proposal and then throughout the dissertation writing process.
+Your dissertation adviser will guide you as you write your proposal and then throughout the dissertation writing process.
 The two dissertation committee members will need to meet to approve your proposal prior to it being defended, and they will later attend your dissertation defense.
 You might (or might not) meet with them for guidance as your work on your dissertation.
-This will be determined in consultation with your dissertation advisor.
+This will be determined in consultation with your dissertation adviser.

-The dissertation advisor must come from the Education and Jewish Studies program or the department/program of specialization most closely related to the student’s dissertation work, e.g., Humanities and Social Sciences, Teaching and Learning, Administration, Leadership and Technology, Applied Psychology, the Skirball department of Hebrew and Judaic Studies, etc. Further regulations about the appointment of the dissertation committee can be found on the Doctoral Studies website.
+The dissertation adviser must come from the Education and Jewish Studies program or the department/program of specialization most closely related to the student’s dissertation work, e.g., Humanities and Social Sciences, Teaching and Learning, Administration, Leadership and Technology, Applied Psychology, the Skirball department of Hebrew and Judaic Studies, etc. Further regulations about the appointment of the dissertation committee can be found on the Doctoral Studies website.

 What: The proposal itself is usually at least 25 pages but not more than 40 pages in length.
-There will be a committee meeting attended by you, your dissertation advisor, and the two additional members of the committee, in order to determine whether the proposal is ready for a hearing.
-Once your committee feels that the proposal is far enough along to pass the review, then there will be a dissertation proposal review hearing attended by you, your dissertation advisor, and two outside readers (usually to be determined by your dissertation advisor).
+There will be a committee meeting attended by you, your dissertation adviser, and the two additional members of the committee, in order to determine whether the proposal is ready for a hearing.
+Once your committee feels that the proposal is far enough along to pass the review, then there will be a dissertation proposal review hearing attended by you, your dissertation adviser, and two outside readers (usually to be determined by your dissertation adviser).
 Sometimes one or both of the additional dissertation committee members attend the proposal review, as well.
 There may be some revision to the proposal necessary after the review, but it is highly unusual to fail a proposal review.
 Once again, once you pass the review, there will be paperwork to fill out.